wobertt/blog/Understanding the Two Pointers Technique - Part 1.md

 }
 ```

 Notice that I didn't mention the words "two pointers" in my solution – they arose naturally when considering the possible range for $(i, j)$.
-The crux of the problem is the key claim we made and how we used it to avoid checking too many tuples.
+The crux of the problem is the key claim we made and how we used it to avoid checking too many tuples, not the name of the algorithm we used.

 **Exercise:** Suppose that using the same index twice is now allowed.
 How can we change our program to handle this?